x86txt/portfolio_sre_agent/CONTEXT.md

 - In-memory incident store (resets on restart)
 - SQLite rate limiting (not distributed across multiple instances)
-- No authentication on admin endpoints
+- No authentication on admin endpoints (security concern for public deployments)
 - Single-container deployment (no horizontal scaling for rate limits)

 ## Quick Reference